Think Global People autumn magazine in ipad viewer

 “Now I am in a leadership role where I can be 100% myself and genuinely lead in the way that I want to lead and that has been transformational,” she says.
 “In many ways, I wish that I’d made that leap much earlier on in my career.”

-wHAT MAKES A GOOD LEADER?
+What makes A GOOD LEADER?

 Jenny believes every leader is unique, and there is no one way of leading a team.
 However, there are key outcomes of leadership that are universally desirable, regardless of style or gender these include;